bLeYeNk/X1Coin/doc/tor.md

 details).

-## 3. Manually create a Bitcoins Core onion service
+## 3. Manually create a X1coin onion service

 You can also manually configure your node to be reachable from the Tor network.
 Add these lines to your `/etc/tor/torrc` (or equivalent config file):

-    HiddenServiceDir /var/lib/tor/bitcoins-service/
+    HiddenServiceDir /var/lib/tor/x1coin-service/
     HiddenServicePort 15258 127.0.0.1:8334

-The directory can be different of course, but virtual port numbers should be equal to your bitcoinsd's P2P listen port (15258 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).
+The directory can be different of course, but virtual port numbers should be equal to your x1coind's P2P listen port (15258 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).

-    -externalip=X   You can tell bitcoins about its publicly reachable addresses using this option, and this can be an onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/bitcoins-service/hostname.
+    -externalip=X   You can tell x1coin about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/x1coin-service/hostname.
 For connections
                     coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.